triton-inference-server/client/src/c++/perf_analyzer/docs/llm.md

 # Benchmarking LLM

+**Note**
+These benchmarks currently only work with Perf Analyzer built from the latest `main` branch.
+See
+[build from source instructions](install.md#build-from-source).
+If you are using Perf Analyzer from the Triton SDK container (e.g.
+`nvcr.io/nvidia/tritonserver:<xx.yy>-py3-sdk`), you will need to wait until the `23.09` container is released.

 The following guide shows the reader how to use Triton [Perf Analyzer](https://github.com/triton-inference-server/client/tree/main/src/c%2B%2B/perf_analyzer) to measure and characterize the performance behaviors of Large Language Models